ConceptJunkie/rpn/README.md

 Aside from the usual ton of bug fixes and minor improvements, this version offers several operators having to do with the physics of black holes.
 See "rpn help physics" for details.

+The 7.2.0 release will show up on PyPI in the next day or two as soon as I have some time to test the wheel.

 ### Update - February 22, 2019

 Not much has happened with rpn lately, but I do have some good plans.
 I haven't released 7.3 mostly due to laziness, but I've also got some solid ideas for improvements with the unit conversion functionality.
 For one thing, I want to fold the constants into the units database, and I have an idea for adding some implicit unit conversion.